aeciopires/aeciopires/README.md

 About me:

 - 🇧🇷 I'm from Brazil.
-- I have hands-on experience, implementing and optimizing infrastructure as a code.
+- I have hands-on experience implementing and optimizing infrastructure as a code.
-- I'm passionate about DevOps culture, and am interested in learning about new technologies.
+- I'm passionate about DevOps/FinOps culture to share knowledge and redure cloud costs.
-- I thrive in environments that provide me with continuous challenges, opportunities to acquire new skills and improve my own.
-- Furthermore, I’m committed to establishing and bolstering collaborative, diverse and inclusive environments that value assertive communication and knowledge sharing.
 - Proficient in AWS and GCP.

 Certifications: